“Everyone deserves to feel safe": Meet a Johnson & Johnson leader who’s proud to be an ally for the LGBTQIA+ community

 I’m proud of the many ways that Johnson & Johnson is creating an environment where everyone feels they belong.

 Open&Out is helping lead the way by offering innovative programs to shape our inclusive culture.
-A training called “Why It Still Matters,” for example, engages allies in a candid dialogue on the best ways to help promote equality for their LGBTQ+ colleagues and friends.
-It’s rewarding to see employees everywhere responding to these sessions in a positive way and helping to make Open&Out the fastest-growing ERG at Johnson & Johnson, with nearly 60 chapters around the globe.
+A training called “Why It Still Matters,” for example, engages allies in a candid dialogue on the best ways to help promote equality for their LGBTQIA+ colleagues and friends.
+It’s rewarding to see employees everywhere responding to these sessions in a positive way and helping to make Open&Out the fastest-growing ERG at Johnson & Johnson, with 90+ chapters around the globe.

 Initiatives like these have led to us being named a DiversityInc Top Company for LGBT Employees.
 And we’ve been recognized as an industry leader by the Human Rights Campaign’s Corporate Equality Index, a national report on LGBTQ workplace equality, for our policies, including transgender-inclusive health insurance coverage and same-sex partner benefits.
 These efforts help us retain and attract the best talent, and they’re the right thing to do for our employees.

 But while policies are important, it’s how those policies are put into practice every day that matters.
 That’s where allies play a crucial role.
 They help foster a work environment where our LGBTQIA+ colleagues feel safe, heard and embraced.
 The more voices who speak up for diversity and speak out against harassment and discrimination, the more inclusive our culture becomes.

 Employees can be at their best when they are comfortable bringing their authentic selves to work.
 And if we’re going to solve the world’s biggest healthcare challenges, we need diverse perspectives and experiences to fuel meaningful innovations.

 Please join me as we stand with the LGBTQIA+ community this month, and always.